drminor/propbag/README.md

 At this point you may be asking the question: "Wait a minute, I thought that the DynamicObject class introduced with the .NET Framework v 4.0 provides a solution for adding properties at run time.
 Couldn't a facility that reads a property specification file be used to create properties dynamically using the DynamicObject?"

 The DynamicObject does allow one to define properties at run-time, but it does not inheritly provide a way to do this in a type-safe manner.
 The DynamicObject allows one to access the newly created properties naturally using the primitive dot operator (as in MyObject.MyProperty), it however only allows one to specify how this operator is executed and how one goes about binding to the target, it does not however provide the object to actually store the target value of this binding.
-Typical implementations use a Dictionary<TKey, TValue> where the TValue is simply System.Object and this is does not provide any level of type safety.
+Typical implementations use a Dictionary&lt;TKey, TValue&gt; where the TValue is simply System.Object and this is does not provide any level of type safety.
 In order to provide type-safety, you need something very similar to what this implementation does.

 This implementation does not provide the ability to access the property values using the natural dot notation.
 Instead you must use an indexer or method that takes the name of the property and when type-safety is required the property's type on each get and set access.